The Most Iconic Parts From Martin Luther King's 'I Have A Dream' Speech

+August 28 marks the 50th anniversary of Martin Luther King Jr.’s iconic “I Have A Dream” speech in Washington, D.C.

-Martin Luther King, Jr’s iconic 1963 speech in Washington D.C. is one of the most famous speeches ever, branded the best of the 20th century by the University of Wisconsin-Madison.
+The 1963 speech is one of the most famous speeches ever, branded the best of the 20th century by the University of Wisconsin-Madison.

 -